shuklanushka28/data-analysis-dashboard-for-bike-sales/README.md

-# data-analysis-dashboard-for-bike-sales
-I have developed a comprehensive project in Excel, creating multiple dashboard and tables to analyze the sales of bike for different region.
-This process involved several stages i.e data processing, data exploration, data cleaning and data visualization.
+# bike sales Dashboard of various region.
+(Interactive dashboard creation using MS Excel)
+## Project Objective
+We want to see the details of bike purchased by individuals depending on various factors like place, occupation, gender and maternal Status.